Tips for Construction Claim Preparedness During COVID-19

 - Mandated site closures or changes to operating hours.

-- Reduced labour availability.
+- Reduced labor availability.

 - Implementation of staggered work schedules, breaks, lunches.